ouk5856/Experiment-and-Analysis-supporting-Sphynx-WP9-UC2-Symbiotik/analysis/D9_4_WP9_UC2_REPORT_SUMMARY.md

 **Detail files:** `results/multimodal/mixed_model_coefficients.csv`, `mixed_effects_report.txt`, `effect_sizes.csv` · `results/behaviour/`

 **Summary:** Semi and fully adapted conditions have **statistically significant** lower response times and higher accuracy than non-adapted, so **adaptation helps participants perform the task** (faster and more correct); Q2 and 12-node graphs remain harder, and semi-adaptation alone is not enough for Q2 RT.
 Results follow the same direction as **D2.2**, with the intuition that visual adaptation **helps** the participant solve the task.
-Important not here: This is in effect **when the adaptation matched the question context**. (as the experiment mimics D2.2 in design, it **does not test** random adaptation effects)
+Important note here: This is in effect **when the adaptation matched the question context**. (as the experiment mimics D2.2 in design, it **does not test** random adaptation effects)

 ---